 I get most of my exercise from following family members around the house, shutting off the lights behind them.
 It gives me great joy to hang wet clothes on a drying rack, so that I don’t have to run the clothes dryer.
 Go ahead, sweatshirt, take two days to dry.
 You’re welcome, Earth.

 Sometimes, even though I know people are still drinking coffee, I’ll turn the coffeemaker off, just to save a little electricity.
 The complaints of the people who pour a cold cup of coffee a little bit later?
 Totally worth it.

 But now we have a million pots of coffee on our deck, always hot, and I haven’t figured out how to unplug it yet.
 I think I have to throw the breaker to the entire house.
 Might be worth it.

 When Kara takes the lid off and the steam wafts into the air, all I see is a visual metaphor for our money.

 “Sorry, Earth,” I’ll whisper.
 Cheapness and tree-huggerishness are so tightly interwoven that I can’t tell which impulse is motivating me sometimes.

 The rest of the family seems to be enjoying soaking and splashing around in there, so I’ll try to lighten up about the whole thing.
 At least we have a hot tub now to help relieve my hot-tub-related stress.

-You can hydrate with Mike Todd at email@example.com, since that’s a thing now.
+You can cool your jets with Mike Todd at email@example.com.